kenakofer/hymnsinger/docs/index.md

 ### How it's done

-I "typeset" songs using [Lilypond](http://lilypond.org/).
+We "typeset" songs using [Lilypond](http://lilypond.org/).
 Lilypond turns a musical code file into PDF, PNG, and MIDI files which are all provided here for download.
 Of course, check out the [github project](https://github.com/kenanbit/hymn-singer) to view the source files for the songs and make your own changes.

 Or, use this form to [request an added song](https://forms.gle/Qp4bG7xFFih38bsW7).
 Ensure that:
  1. The copyright is permissive or it is in public domain